topstar210/POP-KOMBAT/README.md

 ## Install Dependencies

-If you have just cloned this template, you should install the project dependencies using the
+If you have just cloned this, you should install the project dependencies using the
 command:

 ```Bash